 Aphids, slugs, snails, caterpillars & grasshoppers can also take a bite.
 We have another article on succulent pests here.

-Romeo is not reported as being toxic to humans, cats or dogs but we would not recommend eating this plant.
+Romeo is not toxic to humans, cats or dogs but we would not recommend eating this plant.
 If any is digested by accident, do keep an eye and see a doctor if any adverse effects occur.
+All Echeveria are said to be non-poisonous.

 Where Can I Get It